 At Nower Hill we consider it to be really important that students understand all the options available to them after 6th Form.
-There have never been more options and we provide students with a lot of guidance and support about post-18 options, beginning early on in Year 12.
-Most of our students decide to continue into Higher Education, but an increasing number are successful at obtaining highly sought-after degree apprenticeships (which involves a student working for an employer at the same time as studying for a degree) as well as higher apprenticeships.
+There have never been more options and we provide students with a lot of guidance and support regarding these options, beginning early in Year 12.
+Most of our students decide to continue into Higher Education, but an increasing number are successful at obtaining highly sought-after degree apprenticeships (which involve a student working for an employer at the same time as studying for a degree) as well as higher apprenticeships.

 Year 12 Higher Education and Apprenticeship Webinar for Parents

 A link to the slides used during the Year 12 Higher Education and Apprenticeship Webinar for parents, which was held on 16th March 2021, can be found below.
-Slides include links to the university and apprenticeship search tools and information.
+Slides include links to university and apprenticeship search tools and information.